ashahi1/docker-volume-vsphere/docs/external/faq.md

 Stable release: A quarterly release with reliable/stable updates.

+***Note: From 0.19 release of vDVS, the plugin has to have a ESX service thats at least 0.19 or later.
+This applies for plugins on Linux platform.***

 Please refer [release convention](https://github.com/vmware/docker-volume-vsphere/blob/master/CONTRIBUTING.md#release-naming-convention) for more details.

 ### Can I use the full volume like "vol@datastore" in compose file with vDVS?